elabx/GetFiles/README.md

 GetFiles works by making a request to the URL and saving its contents to a file.
 The secret sauce lies in checking up the file size in bytes in a HEAD request, to later compare it to the current file size on disk (if existent).
-If file already exists, a Range header is sent along the request and the reponse object's content returned is streamed according to the Range header values.
+If file already exists on path, a Range header is sent along the request and the reponse object's content returned is streamed according to the Range header values.